pkro/linux_notes/readme.md

 # Linux notes

-Linux notes and a lose follow-along of linux tips weekly on linkedin learning by Scott Simpson
+Linux notes and a loose follow-along of linux tips weekly on linkedin learning by Scott Simpson

+The `pi` host that is referred throughout here is defined with it's IP address in `/etc/hosts`.

 ## Follow along of linux tips weekly